 Total Chlorine, Total Chloride or Total Halogens, are the sum parameters of organic as well as inorganic Fluorine (F), Chlorine, (Cl), Bromine (Br) and Iodine (I).

-Trace levels (ppb and ppm) of Total Chlorine are measured by an oxidative combustion elemental analyzer according to Microcoulometric detection technique / Microcoulometry.
+Trace levels (ppb and ppm) of Total Chlorine are measured by an oxidative combustion elemental analyzer according to micro coulometric detection technique / micro coulometry.
 In the petrochemical industry, Total Chloride and Total Chlorine are used interchangeably, while in the environmental market, the sum parameter is expressed as Total Halogens.
-All these terms have the same defintion and are abbreviated as TX.
+All these terms have the same definition and are abbreviated as TX.

 Applications where the amount of Total Chlorine is examined: